allaboutevemirolive/Arabic-Extractor/README.md

 # Installation

-To install the required libraries, you can use the following commands:
+To install the required libraries, you can use the following commands on command prompt:
 ```
 pip install pydotplus
 ```